magento/devdocs/guides/v1.0/m2devgde/view/page-assets.md

 This section discusses the following ways to work with view assets:

-*	TBD
+*	<a href="#m2devgde-page-assets-static-manip-xml">Manipulating Assets Using Layout XML</a>
-*	TBD
+*	<a href="#m2devgde-page-assets-api">Manipulating Assets Using the APIs</a>

 <h3 id="m2devgde-page-assets-static-manip-xml">Manipulating Assets Using Layout XML</h3>

-Although manipulating assets using the API is possible, the intended way for frontend developers is to register assets on a page using layout XML instructions.
+Although manipulating assets using the API is possible, the intended way for frontend developers is to register assets on a page using <a href="{{ site.gdeurl }}m2fedg/layout/layout-xml-instrux.html">layout XML instructions</a>.
 It's preferred because it enables you to implement particular discriminators for assets, like browser matching and conditional loading.

 Expand one of the following sections for more information: